ConsonanceClub/100_Days_of_code_submissions/DAILY_TASKS.md

 ### *Day 24: Mail app GUI*

 Mail App GUI - Build a GUI version of the Mail App built on Day 17.
 Add more features like sending to multiple email addresses, adding a subject for the mail to be sent.

+### *Day 25: Coin Flip Simulation*

+Coin Flip Simulation - Write some code that simulates flipping a single coin however many times the user decides.
+The code should record the outcomes and count the number of tails and heads.